 “Lightning can cause a victim’s heart to stop and seriously affect your internal organs,” said Dr. Joseph Schmidt, vice chair, Emergency Medicine, Baystate Medical Center.

-Lightning from thunderstorms kills an average of 49 people each year in the United States, with hundreds more severely injured, according to the National Weather Service which urges “when thunder roars, go indoors.”
+Lightning from thunderstorms kills an average of 49 people each year in the United States, with hundreds more severely injured, according to the National Weather Service.
+It urges “when thunder roars, go indoors.”
 And, today, these thunderstorms appear to be more threatening than ever before, with dangerous cloud to ground lightning, high winds, hail and torrential rain.

 Those who don’t die and survive a lightning strike often report a variety of symptoms, some long-term, including memory loss, dizziness, sleep disorders, numbness, irritability, fatigue, depression, muscle spasms, weakness, and stiffness in various joints.